HCADatalab/powderkeg/README.md

 ## Goals

- * Good REPL even (and especially) against a real cluster (as opposed to a local same-JVM node).
+ * Good REPL even (and especially) against a real Spark cluster (as opposed to a local same-JVM node).
  * No AOT.
  * Leveraging Clojure.
  * Not reimplementing every Spark method.